 Whether or not an individual program that may fall under one or more of these descriptions qualifies for the GI Bill depends on the school, it’s stage of completion of the certification process to accept the GI Bill, and other factors.

-GI Bill benefits may be used for correspondence courses, which are defined by the Department of Veterans Affairs as a different type of learning than “distance education”.
-From the VA official site: “Correspondence training differs from distance learning in that you receive lessons in the mail.
-You have a certain amount of time to complete and return the lessons for a grade.”
+GI Bill benefits may be used for correspondence courses, which are defined by the Department of Veterans Affairs as a different type of learning than “distance education” for nonresident students.
+Lessons or exercises are delivered via mail, online, or some other form of communication, and then completed and returned for a grade.

 GI Bill payments for correspondence course work is rendered quarterly, and is dependent on the VA receiving certification from the school for the student’s coursework.
 The type of GI Bill program you signed up for correspondence classes with will determine the amount you are qualified to receive.
 For example, those who started training under the Post 9/11 GI Bill may be eligible for either “the lesser of the net actual costs for in-state tuition and fees assessed by the school for the program being pursued or the maximum amount allowed by law.”